-On January 17th, 2023, DC obtained a license from DEQ to pump, and land apply septage in Montana.
-DC is proposing to add this Site to their license.
+SCE holds a license from DEQ to pump and land apply septage in Montana.
+SCE is currently approved to land apply septage on one land application site in Broadwater County.
+SCE is proposing to add this Site to their license.

-This application was signature-certified by the Fergus County Sanitarian prior to DEQ's environmental review.
+This application was signature-certified by Broadwater County prior to DEQ's environmental review.
 According to the Administrative Rules of Montana (ARM), DEQ cannot review a new site disposal application unless it has been previously certified by the local county health officer or designated representative.
-DEQ has made a preliminary decision that this application is complete.

 Septage is the liquid and solid material removed from a septic tank, cesspool, portable toilet, or similar treatment works that receives only domestic waste and wastewater collected from household or commercial operations.
 Naturally occurring bacteria within wastewater reside in the typical septic tank, digesting organic matter over time.
 Pre-treated liquid (effluent) typically exits the septic tank through a perforated pipe and enters its leach field, leaving floating materials and solids in the tank for further digestion.
 Septic tanks are commonly pumped every two to five years depending on tank capacity and number of users.

 Septage is either delivered to a wastewater treatment plant for secondary treatment, land applied as proposed in this document, or dewatered and landfilled at a licensed Class II municipal solid waste landfill facility.
 Septage is different than sewage, which is wastewater and excrement that has not been treated and is conveyed in sewer systems.
 Septage is what Montana's septic tank pumpers land apply.
+Septage does not include prohibited material (e.g., garbage or tampons) removed from a septic tank or similar treatment works by pumping.